gingerbeardman/monkey.bbpackage/README.md

 **Context Sensitive Help**
 View the monkey module docs in your web browser by using the context menu "Find in Reference" on any keyword

+**Build/Run scripts**
+Quick and easy full build, or a quicker update and run using scripts

 **Configurable Shortcut Keys**
 ...and more!